DFE-Digital/technical-guidance/index.md

 ## Adding new guidance

-Create a new Markdown file that follows this pattern, add a link to it from this page, and make a pull request:
+Create a new Markdown file in the [DfE Digital technology guidance repo](https://github.com/DFE-Digital/technology-guidance) that follows this pattern, add a link to it from this page, and make a pull request:

 ```markdown